chambox/chambox.github.io/about.md

 title:
 permalink: /about/
 ---
+Currently I am a data scientist at [Tobania](https://www.tobania.be/nl-be/)

 The European Union awarded me a scholarship to work on the [REQUITE](https://www.requite.eu/) project as a Ph.D. student.
 The purpose of the REQUITE  was to try to predict which patients are more likely to have side effects from radiotherapy.